maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 </body>
 </html>
-_Figure 5: Bar plots for the shares of each groups incidents in the different types of attack/target/weapon._
+_Figure 5: Bar plots for the shares of each groups incidents in the different types of attack/target/weapon._ <br />

 * **Normalised by attack types:** We see the most common attack type for the six largest groups was armed assault, for the next three largest (AQIM, Ansar al-Dine (Mali) and MUJAO) it is bombings and for the remaining again armed assault.
 The group which had largest share of armed assault were the Tuareg Guerillas with 88% of their attacks being in this category.